sambhavdutt/ci_management/docs/source/fabric_ci_process.rst

 The Fabric **verify** build process is split up into multiple jobs.
 The initial job (fabric-verify-build-checks-x86_64) is to build and publish docker images and binaries to Nexus3 and Nexus2.
-These images are later pulled/downloaded in the downstream jobs, when the triggered conditions meets in ``fabric-verify-build-checks-x86_64`` CI job.
+These images are later pulled/downloaded in the downstream jobs, when the triggered conditions are met in ``fabric-verify-build-checks-x86_64`` CI job.

-Below are the conditions to trigger relevant jobs based on the patchset:
+The CI test's conditions trigger the relevant jobs based on the patchset:

 -  ``Test 1. fabric-verify-build-checks-x86_64`` job triggers when a
    ``patchset`` is created and it validates the patchsets git commit message.